-Catawampus was accepted into the Virginia Festival of the Book and named a Finalist in both Foreword Reviews' INDIEFAB Book of the Year Awards: Autobiography & Memoir and the Red City Review Book Awards: Non-Fiction
+Catawampus was named a Finalist in Foreword Reviews' INDIEFAB Book of the Year Awards: Autobiography & Memoir, the Next Generation Indie Book Awards: Memoir, and the Red City Review Book Awards: Non-Fiction

 The infertility memoir Catawampus tells the tale of the madness and confusion of fertility treatments, but, this time, from the husband’s perspective.
 The author and his wife endured two years of treatments, beginning with oral fertility drugs, through a laparoscopy, a slew of IUIs, multiple IVFs, and, finally, a course of homeopathic remedies.

 So, specimen collecting?
 Sure.
 Syringes, large and small?
 Yes.
 Heartache, frustration, and anger?
 Of course, but the author also shows what else was going on at the time, because, despite the fact that the fertility process can dominate a couple’s focus, life continues to unfold.
 As such, the book is about a relationship between husband and wife, between parent and child, about friendship, and, ultimately, about what it means to be a father.